SavinaySingh/job-trends.agent/README.md

 # LabourLens: An AI-powered chatbot for tracking labor market trends 📊

+## Motivation
+- Labor market data is scattered across reports and sources
+- It’s a struggle to access or interpret these trends.

 ## Overview
 The **LabourLens** leverages **Retrieval-Augmented Generation (RAG)** to analyze and respond to questions about how **AI transformation** is impacting the labor market.
 By utilizing a **knowledge source** of indexed documents, the chatbot provides up-to-date and data-driven insights on job trends, emerging skills, and industry shifts.